 Services include: the study and evaluation of children and their needs; adoptive family recruitment, development and selection; pre- and post-placement services; and post-finalization services.
 Referral to legal services, court-related services necessary to finalize an adoption, and processing of an adoption subsidy and/or reimbursement for one-time-only expenses associated with the adoption of a special needs child are additional services provided.
 These services are provided regardless of income.
 Priority for service to prospective adoptive parents is given to families who are potential resources for Maryland children awaiting adoption.
+No fee is charged for regular adoption services, only Adoption Search, Contact and Reunion.

-No fee is charged, except for Adoption Search, Contact and Reunion services.
-These services allow interested birth relatives to request a confidential search to obtain information from other birth relatives separated through adoption.
-The adoption must have been conducted through a Maryland Court.
+Adoption Search, Contact and Reunion Services allow interested birth relatives to request a confidential search to obtain information from other birth relatives separated through adoption.
+In order to utilize Adoption Search, Contact & Reunion Services, the adoption must have been conducted through a Maryland Court.
 Individuals that can request Adoption Search, Contact and Reunion Services include adult adoptees, 21 years or older and not living with a minor adopted birth sibling; a sibling, defined as a brother or sister, who also is at least 21 years old and was adopted; and birth parents.
 Individuals interested in these services can contact the Department to request an application.

-Fees ranging from \$0 to \$450 have been established to help defer expenses.
-Fees can be reduced or waived for those with income at or below the national poverty level (see section IV-C.2(b)of this report for a detailed fee schedule).
+Fees ranging from \$0 to \$825 have been established to help defer expenses.
+Fees can be reduced or waived for those with an income at or below the national poverty level (see section IV-C.2(c) of this report for a detailed fee schedule).

-Statutory Goals Supported by Adoption Services:

-Goal #3 - Preventing or Remedying Neglect, Abuse or Exploitation

-Adult Protective Services are designed to prevent or remedy neglect, abuse, or exploitation of persons aged 18 and over who lack the physical or mental capacity to provide for their daily needs.
+Statutory Goals Supported by Adoption Services: Goal # 2 - Self Sufficiency Goal # 3 - Preventing or Remedying Neglect, Abuse or Exploitation Adult Protective Services are designed to prevent or remedy neglect, abuse, or exploitation of persons aged 18 and over who lack the physical or mental capacity to provide for their daily needs.
 Services include: evaluation of the clients' needs; referral for emergency services and shelter; counseling clients, relatives, surrogates, payees and/or guardians; arranging alternate living arrangements; petitioning the court for guardianship; and, as a last resort, serving as court-appointed guardian(s) of the person.
 Services may be provided regardless of income.
 Service is provided to vulnerable adults who are unable to protect their own interest, health, safety or welfare.
 No fee is charged.